 There are leave of absence forms available in the Lower School office for you to inform us in advance of any leave to be taken during the term.
-However, it is now County policy that except in exceptional circumstances holidays taken in term time will not be authorised.
+However, it is now County policy that except in exceptional circumstances holidays taken in term time will not be authorised and can incur a fixed penalty notice.